 Featuring John Philip Sousa-style programs, each concert includes outstanding soloists.
-Some of the nationís most talented musicians have appeared, including Peter Nero; Stoneback Sisters, Those Darn Accordions, David Morris (World Champion Whistler), Project Trio; Doc Severensen; Red Lehr & the St. Louis Rivermen; Geoffrey Gallante; Arturo Sandoval; Nicole Cabell, Soprano (2005 BBC Cardiff Singer of the World); Keith Brion, world-renowned Sousa portrayer, Sigrun Hjalmtysdottir, Icelandic soprano; Sukay-music of the Andes, Pachamama, Bolivian, and Cuban Band; Doc Severensen; Ricardo Morales; Alex Klein; Cameron Carpenter; Robert Ellison; the late William Warfield; Debbye Turner; Buckwheat Zydeco; the Nuclear Whales Saxophone Orchestra; The BNFL British Brass Band; Beverly Stewart Anderson; Gail Lennon & the Lennon Brothers; Cameron Carpenter; Mariachi Los Camperos de Nati Cano; the Rebirth Brass Band; and tenor, Hugh Smith.
+Some of the nation's most talented musicians have appeared, including Peter Nero; The Rebirth Brass Brass Band, Stoneback Sisters, David Morris, Project Trio; Doc Severensen; Red Lehr & the St. Louis Rivermen; Geoffrey Gallante; Arturo Sandoval; Nicole Cabell, Soprano (2005 BBC Cardiff Singer of the World); Keith Brion, world-renowned Sousa portrayer, Sigrun Hjalmtysdottir, Icelandic soprano; Sukay-music of the Andes, Pachamama, Bolivian; Doc Severensen; Ricardo Morales; Alex Klein; Cameron Carpenter; Robert Ellison; the late William Warfield; Debbye Turner; Buckwheat Zydeco; the Nuclear Whales Saxophone Orchestra; The BNFL British Brass Band; Beverly Stewart Anderson; Gail Lennon & the Lennon Brothers; Cameron Carpenter; Mariachi Los Camperos de Nati Cano; and tenor, Hugh Kash Smith.

-Edward Dolbashian, conductor, is the orchestra and opera conductor at the University of Missouri, Columbia.
+Edward Dolbashian, conductor, was the orchestra and opera conductor at the University of Missouri, Columbia.
 He also conducts the St. Louis Civic Orchestra.
 He was appointed conductor of the Compton Heights Concert Band in September, 1998.
-He is a professional oboist.
+He is an oboist.

-Volunteers in the band contribute over 15,000 hours annually to make the concerts possible.
-In addition to weekly rehearsals and the busy concert schedule, many members have devoted thousands of volunteer hours at the Band's charity bingos at Bandwagon Hall, 2151 Lemay Ferry Road.
-The Band is supported by individual donors who join the Bandwagon.
-The band is also supported by the Regional Arts Commission and the Missouri Arts Council.
-Special Thanks to The Orthopedic Center of Saint Louis.
+Volunteers in the band contributed over 15,000 hours annually to make the concerts possible.
+In addition to weekly rehearsals and the busy concert schedule, members devoted thousands of volunteer hours at the Band's charity bingos which were at Bandwagon Hall, 2151 Lemay Ferry Road.
+The Band ran the hall and subleased to several other charities.
+The Band had to close the bingo hall in 2020, due to Covid-19.
+The Band is supported by individual donors who join the Bandwagon and sponsored by grants and others.
+Special Thanks to: The Orthopedic Center of St. Louis for sponsorship.